Scotia profits jump 11.5 per cent

 Scotiabank Group during its second quarter or six-month period ended April 30 posted increased net profits of $4.5 billion — up 11.5 per cent or $463 million more than in the corresponding quarter last year.

-It was a performance by the bank which also represented an almost 156 per cent increase when compared to profits earned in the previous quarter.
+It was a performance by the bank which also represented a 56 per cent increase in profits when compared quarter over quarter.

 “We consider this first half [of the financial year] to be highly successful and we look forward to the second half of the year with optimism, focus and purpose in delivering value to all of our customers,” said President and Group Chief Executive Officer (CEO) Audrey Tugwell Henry during a virtual investors briefing held yesterday.